dim-chr/LSTM_project/README.md

-# LSTM_project
-Time-Series Forecasting: Predicting Stock Prices Using An LSTM Model
+# Machine Learning using Tensorflow.

 ### Project Structure and Info:

 - You can find the python code for each Question inside the  `src/` directory.
 - Inside the `dir/` directory you can find the dataset .csv file (input file).
-- Inside `dir/exports/` you will find:
+- Inside `dir/exports/` you will:
-  - a report.pdf file, analyzing the results for all trained models.
+  - find a report.pdf file, analyzing the results for all trained models.
-  - the exported plots for each question.
+  - export the plots for each question.

 ### How to train your model: